LiveLike/livelike-docs/docs/Android SDK/android-basic-integration.md

 ## Configure Your Layout

-Now you have to configure your media page layout and declare containers for the <<android-sdk>> Widget and Chat views to live inside.
+Now you have to configure your media page layout and declare containers for the {user["android-sdk"]} Widget and Chat views to live inside.

 > 📘
 >
 > Even though this guide makes use of both the chat and widget components, if desired it is possible to use only one of the components.

 > 🚧
 >
 > The width of the Widget view must be at least **292dp** and the width of the Chat view must be at least **292dp**.

 Add the following to your layout XML